-Although Credit Card Insider does receive compensation from some card issuers as advertisers, this does not in any way influence our overall judgement of a card, or how one card is compared to another.
+Credit Card Insider receives compensation from some credit card issuers as advertisers.
+Advertiser relationships do not affect card ratings or our Editor's Best Card Picks, or how one card is compared to another.
 The Home Depot and Citi have not endorsed this content in any way.

 The Home Depot offers The Home Depot Consumer Credit Card for regular customers (it’s not designed for contractors).

 This is a simple card that doesn’t offer cash back or points for purchases; instead, you’ll get special financing deals on certain purchases.

 Warning: these special financing deals are not very consumer-friendly.
 If you’re interested in this card, make sure you completely understand the terms and conditions, including what you’ll need to pay back, before applying for it.
 Check out this Reddit thread to see how Home Depot employees are encouraged to get people to sign up for this card.

 Some people might find this card useful, but most shoppers will be much better off with a basic rewards credit card.

 Read on to learn what this card offers and how you can get a better deal elsewhere.

 Where Can I Use This Card?

 The Home Depot Consumer Credit Card can only be used at The Home Depot stores and www.HomeDepot.com.

 This includes the Home Decorators Collection, which is an exclusive brand of Home Depot.